 Some jobs carry a high risk for hearing loss, such as:

-In the U.S., the maximum job noise exposure is regulated by law.
+In the U.S., laws regulate the maximum job noise exposure that it is allowed.
 Both the length of exposure and decibel level are considered.
 If the sound is at or greater than the maximum levels recommended, you need to take steps to protect your hearing.

 The main symptom is partial or complete hearing loss.
 The hearing loss will likely get worse over time with continued exposure.

-A physical examination will not usually show any specific changes.
-Tests that may be performed include:
+A physical exam will not show any specific changes in most cases.
+Tests that may be done include:

 Protecting your ears from any further damage and hearing loss is a key part of treatment.
 Protect your ears when you are exposed to loud noises.
-Wear protective ear plugs or earmuffs to protect against damage from loud equipment.
+Wear ear plugs or earmuffs to protect against damage from loud equipment.

-Learn how to protect your ears when listening to music at home or at concerts.
+Learn how to protect your ears when listening to music at home or concerts.